snowplow/scala-maxmind-iplookups/README.md

 }
 ```

-Note that `GeoLiteCity.dat` is updated by MaxMind each month - see [maxmind-geolite-update] [maxmind-geolite-update] for a Python script that pings MaxMind regularly to keep your local copy up-to-date.
+Note that `GeoLiteCity.mmdb` is updated by MaxMind each month - see [maxmind-geolite-update] [maxmind-geolite-update] for a Python script that pings MaxMind regularly to keep your local copy up-to-date.

 For further usage examples for Scala MaxMind IP Lookups, please see the tests in [`IpLookupsTest.scala`] [iplookupstest-scala].
 The test suite uses test databases provided by MaxMind.